One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 https://zhgchg.li/ 2.0!

-Spent a weekend using Claude Design to create my preferred Blog style and features, then implemented and applied them back to my Jekyll Blog with Claude Code, perfectly replacing the 5-year-old Chirpy Theme interface with my ideal personal Blog style.
+Spent a weekend afternoon designing my preferred Blog style and features with Claude Design, then implemented and applied them back to my Jekyll Blog using Claude Code, perfectly replacing the 5-year-old Chirpy Theme interface with my ideal personal Blog style.

 Technology